jackmdj/business-ml-demo/README.md

 - The best performing models are saved as `.pkl` files (`rf_model.pkl` for timing, `product_model.pkl` for product recommendation, and `label_encoder.pkl` for target encoding).
 - In `sample_predictions.ipynb`, we demonstrate how to load these models, provide a new customer’s data, and generate a prediction.
 The predictor returns both the recommended time and product, formatted into a human-readable sentence.

-## License

-This project is licensed under the [MIT License](LICENSE).
-Feel free to use and adapt the code in your own projects.